alasdairnewson/film_grain_rendering_gpu/README.txt

   This source code provides an implementation of the film grain rendering algorithm of Newson et al.

-  The 'bin/film_grain_rendering_main' program reads an PNG image, add impulse-gaussian noise and then apply the parigi denoising algorithm.
-The algorithm estimates the probability of impulse noise and extract similar patches.
-From them, it estimates for each pixels an histogram of all possible values.
-The denoised image is defined from the best mode of each histograms.

-  Only 8bit GRAY PNG images are handled.
+  The 'bin/film_grain_rendering_main' program reads an input image, and adds film grain noise/texture to this image.
+Only PNG or TIFF (black and white or colour) images are handled.

 3 Requirement